 Interested in other CCW insurance providers?
 Check out our blog, Best Concealed Carry Insurance

 If the basic coverage through U.S. Law Shield isn’t enough, they have a few additional options, from hunter’s protection to including your children on your membership.
 They’ll even represent you in cases where your identity is stolen.

 Gun Owner Identity Theft

 If you have basic membership, you are only covered in the state you sign-up under.
-However, with multi-state protection you receive criminal and civil defense in all 50 states, to include D.C. and Puerto Rico This will cost $2.95/month or $35.40/year for each member.
+However, with multi-state protection, you receive criminal and civil defense in all 50 states, including D.C. and Puerto Rico This will cost $2.95/month or $35.40/year for each member.